edgepopgen/edgelab/_pages/team.md

 <div class="col-sm-12 clearfix" style="margin-bottom:70px;">
   <img src="{{ site.url }}{{ site.baseurl }}/images/edge.jpg" class="img-responsive" width="20%" style="float: left" />
 <b>Michael "Doc" Edge</b>,  principal investigator (email: edgem [at] usc [dot] edu).
-Doc is an assistant professor in the Department of Quantitative and Computational Biology at USC.
+Doc is an Associate Professor in the Department of Quantitative and Computational Biology at USC.
 His research group develops statistical methods and mathematical models in evolutionary genetics, with a particular focus on the intersections of evolutionary genetics with medical and forensic applications.
 Doc’s PhD in Biology is from Stanford University, where he was advised by Noah Rosenberg.
 He did postdoctoral research at the University of California, Davis, with Graham Coop.
 Doc also holds master’s degrees in statistics and psychology from UC Berkeley and a bachelor’s degree in human biology from Stanford University.
 Doc wrote a coursebook in statistics for advanced undergraduates and beginning graduate students, Statistical Thinking from Scratch, published by Oxford University Press.

 </div>